 Apart from exclusions, a claim may be forfeited under s.
-19(1) of the IA if:
+75 of the IVA if:

-- a) an applicant for an owner's certificate falsely describes the motor vehicle or trailer for which the application is made to the prejudice of ICBC; - b) an applicant for an owner's certificate or driver's certificate knowingly misrepresents or fails to disclose in the application a fact required to be stated therein; - c) an insured violates a term or condition of a plan of insurance; - d) an insured commits fraud with respect to the Act; or - e) an insured makes a "wilfully false statement" with respect to a claim under a plan of insurance.
+- a) an applicant for coverage falsely describes the vehicle for which the application is made to the prejudice of the insurer; - b) an applicant for coverage knowingly misrepresents or fails to disclose in the application a fact required to be stated therein; - c) an insured violates a term or condition of or commits a fraud in relation to the plan or the OIC; - d) an insured makes a "wilfully false statement" with respect to a claim under a plan of insurance.
 According to Brooks v.
 ICBC (1994), 89 B.C.L.R.
 (2d) 215 (S.C.), per Bouck J., the purpose of s.
-19(1)(e) is to prevent intentionally deceitful misstatements for the purpose of defrauding the insurer; "exaggerated guesses" by an insured as to the value of a lost motor vehicle, or a figure inserted for the purpose of goading an insurer into action, are insufficient to deny coverage unless a fraudulent purpose on the part of the insured is shown.
+19(1)(e) (now IVA, s.
+75(c)) is to prevent intentionally deceitful misstatements for the purpose of defrauding the insurer; "exaggerated guesses" by an insured as to the value of a lost motor vehicle, or a figure inserted for the purpose of goading an insurer into action, are insufficient to deny coverage unless a fraudulent purpose on the part of the insured is shown.

-The Corporation is obliged to relieve an insured person from the forfeiture of the benefits it considers equitable if the insured person dies or suffers physical or mental disability rendering him or her permanently incapable of working for a living (IA, s.
+The Corporation must relieve an insured from a forfeiture of the benefits under section 75 that it considers equitable if, as a result of an accident, the insured dies or suffers a loss of function of mind or body that renders the insured permanently incapable of engaging in any occupation for wages or profit (IVA, s.
 19(3)).